 Inflect logo

-Bielefeld provides a reliable infrastructure anchor for the manufacturing and mid-market powerhouses of the East Westphalia-Lippe region.
-It is a strategic choice for organizations requiring local data proximity and mission-critical uptime away from the high-density transit corridors of Frankfurt.
+Bielefeld serves as the mission-critical infrastructure anchor for the manufacturing powerhouses of the East Westphalia–Lippe region.
+It is a strategic site for organizations requiring local data proximity and industrial automation uptime without the congestion of Tier 1 markets.
+This location ensures regional leaders maintain operational stability and high-speed local processing for industrial IoT.

 Bielefeld: At A Glance